Get a perfect wedding tan—at home! Here's everything you need to know about self-tanning for your wedding in our expert guide.

-A self-tanning product of choice
+A self-tanning product of your choice

-- A tanning mitt
+A tanning glove or mitt

-- A body exfoliant
+A body exfoliant

 Once you have all your supplies in place, it’s time to prep your skin for the self-tanning product.